 - Recovery: Most patients will be back to activities of daily living within 24 hours.

 Breast augmentation surgery is often performed as a part of another procedure such as the Mommy Makeover, a Breast Lift, and surgery for correction of breast asymmetries to improve breast aesthetics.
 Breast enhancement can sometimes be performed with fat transfer breast augmentation techniques (sometimes called natural breast augmentation), which use liposuction to reshape the body and breasts.

 Breast Augmentation Consultation

-During your initial consultation, Dr. David Sieber will discuss your goals, assess your anatomy, and take you through the various implant considerations such as size, shape, fill, type, and placement.
+During your initial consultation, San Francisco breast augmentation expert, Dr. David Sieber, will discuss your goals, assess your anatomy, and take you through the various implant considerations such as size, shape, fill, type, and placement.
 He will also discuss factors that make patients good candidates for breast augmentation.
-Dr. Sieber utilizes cutting-edge 3D-imaging software during consultations so that you are able to see what your breasts will look like with various sizes, styles, and, projections of our available breast implants.
+Dr. Sieber is double board certified and utilizes cutting-edge 3D-imaging software during consultations so that you are able to see what your breasts will look like with various sizes, styles, and, projections of our available breast implants.
 Be sure to check out Dr. Sieber’s breast augmentation before and after gallery so you know what results you can expect.
 As you schedule your consultation, here are some factors to consider for your ideal results.

 Breast Augmentation Implants and Incisions

-During your consultation, Dr. Sieber will review the different types of breast implant options that are designed to add volume, form, and symmetry to the chest, and will help you decide which type of implant would be best for you.
+During your consultation, double board certified San Francisco plastic surgeon, Dr. Sieber will review the different types of breast implant options that are designed to add volume, form, and symmetry to the chest, and will help you decide which type of implant would be best for you.
 Breast implants fall into one of two major categories, saline or silicone.
 Each has its pros and cons: